 If your own parents don’t want you, why would anyone else?
 Who cares about current events, or fractions, or topic sentences?
-School is irrelevant and his caseworker plans to send him to the nut house (she calls it something else, but that doesn’t fool Derek) so why keep on living?
+School is irrelevant and Derek’s caseworker plans to send him to the nut house.
+She calls it something else, but that doesn’t fool Derek.
+So why keep on living?

 That wasn’t what Derek’s teachers said.